penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 now ready to install the MariaDB server and client packages.
 This will provide the necessary components to run and manage your database.

+For the installation of the official MariaDB packages, you will need to follow the distribution specific instructions at <https://mariadb.org/download/?t=repo-config>
+to configure the MariaDB repository and to install the MariaDB-server and -client package.

-To install the MariaDB server and client, execute the following command:
+To install the distribution default MariaDB server and client, execute the following command:

-!!! info "Install Mariadb"
+!!! info "Install distribution version of Mariadb"

     Red Hat
     ```yaml
-    dnf install MariaDB-server
+    dnf install mariadb-server
+    ```

+    SUSE
+    ``` bash
+    zypper install mariadb mariadb-client
     ```

     Ubuntu